The power of a slogan

 -

-Your text must not have been previously published.
+Your text may not have been previously published.

 -